Sujan30/Team-18-CS151-Term-Project-03-Code-Version-0.2-/ReadMe.md

 # Name of application: Academic Folio

+# Version: 0.9
+who did what:
+1. **Joel Jacob**: Worked on the Reports Page.
+2. **Sujan Nandikol Sunilkumar**: Help design the structure of the program
+3. **Zihao He**: Worked on the Reports Page.
+Clean and package all codes.
+Confirm they works on different machine.

 # Version: 0.8
 who did what:
 1. **Joel Jacob**: Worked on the Add Comments Page.